jimmyharris/vimfiles/README.md

 # My $HOME/.vim in Git.

+NOTE!: This is now explicitly a neovim repository as I am moving to init.lua and lazy.nvim More details will arrive in a future commit.

 This configuration is designed to be useful for working with C/C++ as well as dynamic languages like Ruby, Javascript, and Python.